dpc10ster/RJafrocBook/docs/03-froc-data-format.md

 #### The `lesionNum` list member

-* The `lesionNum` list member is an array of length 100, filled with integers ranging from 1 to the maximum number of actul lesions (per case) in the dataset.
+* The `lesionNum` list member is an array of length 100, filled with integers ranging from 1 to 3, the latter being the maximum number of actul lesions (per case) in the dataset.
 The length of this array equals the number of diseased cases `K2`, 100 in the current example.
 For this dataset, the contents of `lesionNum` are shown below:

 ```r